-ActionAid Cambodia is part of ActionAid International, a global federation of 45 members committed to finding sustainable solutions to poverty and injustice.
-AAI is collectively governed by all of its members, so everyone has a say on how the organisation works.
+We are part of ActionAid International, a global federation of 45 members committed to finding sustainable solutions to poverty and injustice.
+ActionAid International is collectively governed by all of its members, so everyone has a say on how the organisation works.

 Our approach to securing change puts human rights front and centre, prioritising empowerment, solidarity and campaigning.

 Our Vision is for a world without poverty and injustice, in which every person enjoys their right to a life of dignity.

 Our Mission is to work with poor and excluded people to eradicate poverty and injustice.

 Our change statement : We want to see Cambodia with a strong and vibrant civil society, led by empowered and dynamic people’s organisations and networks, advocating for changes in laws, policies and practices to attain justice and equality for all Cambodians.